kanaria69/Mainecoco/README.md

-## What do you call a nervous javelin thrower?
-Shakespeare.
+## Just watched a documentary about beavers… It was the best damn program I’ve ever seen.